 The Big Rig BBQ adventure started the weekend of Memorial Day 2015 and since then, Bob and his wife Nichole have never looked back.
 In their short time of being open, they have won several awards and numerous online listings as the best BBQ in SD!
-The Travel Channel even listed them as the best BBQ in SD.
-This listing included the likes of Franklin BBQ and The Shed, so being listed with those amazing BBQ joints is a huge honor.
-In January 2017, we were able to cater for Eric Church, his band and crew!
+The Travel Channel and The Food Network even listed them as the best BBQ in SD.
+These listings included the likes of Franklin BBQ and The Shed, so being listed with those amazing BBQ joints is a huge honor.
+In January 2017, we were able to cater for Eric Church, his band and his entire touring crew!

 With Bob's travels, he has tasted all kinds of BBQ from all over the country.
 His favorite BBQ joints reside in Texas, which is why he brought the taste of Texas BBQ to South Dakota.
 And from the comments from our many repeat Texan customers, he is spot on!
 He is so happy to share simple, good, quality smoked meats in South Dakota.

 True Texas-style BBQ takes time, a real wood smoker and a passion to craft meat into tasty works of art.
 You won't find any propane or charcoal keeping our smoker hot at our Rig.
-We use real oak wood that we add to the smoker every 30-45 minutes when we are smoking our meats.
+Our smokers do not have buttons of any kind either.
+We use real oak wood that we add to the smoker every 20-30 minutes when we are smoking our meats.
 It's a lot of work as any real-wood pit master will agree, but that time and energy is what makes our BBQ taste as good as it does!
 Our BBQ is always FRESH also.
 You won't get reheated smoked meats at our place.